Online Sparse Subspace Clustering

 Modern data processing tasks aim to extract information from datasets or signals on graphs -- examples include identification of trends or patterns, learning of dynamics and data structures, or methods for comprehensive awareness of the underlying networks or systems generating the data~\cite{Becker18SPMag,Slavakis14SPMag}.
 In this domain, the present paper focuses on data processing methods for streams of (possibly high-dimensional) data, with particular emphasis on a setting where underlying computational constraints require one to process data on-the-fly, and with limited access to stored data.

 One prominent task is clustering, which is utilized to cluster data points based on well-defined metrics modeling similarities (or distances) among data points, or capturing underlying data structures.
 For example, spectral clustering groups data points based on minimizing cuts of a similarity graph \cite{Lux}.
-In this context, this paper focuses on so-called sparse subspace clustering (SSC), a task utilized to build a similarity graph where points in the same subspace are considered ``similar'' \cite{Vidal,Becker}.
-SSC uses the data itself as a dictionary, where data points are represented as linear combinations of other data points in the same subspace.
+In particular, subspace clustering builds a similarity graph where points in the same subspace are considered ``similar''.
+It does this by finding either a low-rank representation (LRR) \cite{LRR,Shen} or sparse representation (SSC) \cite{Vidal,Becker} of the data such that the data points are represented as linear combinations of other data points in the same subspace.
 In this paper, we will consider an \emph{online} SSC methodology, where underlying computational considerations prevent one from solving pertinent optimization problems associated with a given set of data~\cite{Vidal} before a new datum arrives.